 Design and Customisation

-As for designing your page, Wix may be the better option.
+When it comes to designing your new website, Wix may be the better option.

 This will mean photos will either be stretched or be too small to fit in certain areas of the page which can make your site look unprofessional.